Pietrasanta, Italy

 Impressed, I was almost ready to lick the floors.

-One afternoon, we were invited to pick up a hammer and chisel and try marble carving ourselves.
+We were invited to pick up a hammer and chisel and try marble carving ourselves.
 Martin went first, under the supervision of a smiling middle-aged man wearing a simple blue t-shirt, blue jeans and a newspaper hat.
-After a few swacks of the chisel, he grinned good-naturedly, then handed the hammer and chisel to me and stepped back to take a photograph while I tried my own hand at it.
+After a few swacks of the chisel, he grinned good-naturedly, then handed the hammer and chisel to me, stepping back to take a photograph as I tried my own hand at it.

 Looking at that photograph now, seeing my forehead furrowed in concentration, my fingers grasping the chisel in a death grip, I remember how difficult it was to make even the slightest guided impression in the marble.
-The chisel bounced or deflected off the stone seemingly with a mind of its own, as if mocking me.
-Lacking the strength, vision and expertise to guide it, I made a mess of it.
-Which made me even more appreciative of the skills and artisanry of those in newspaper hats to render such exquisite works of art.
-And perhaps that was why we’d been invited to try carving marble ourselves.
+The chisel bounced or deflected off the stone as if mocking me.
+Lacking the strength and expertise to guide it, I made a mess of it which made me even more appreciative of the skills and artisanry of those in newspaper hats to render such exquisite works of art.
+And maybe that was why we’d been invited to try doing it ourselves.

-We spent several days soaking up this old and otherworldly atmosphere, watching the carvers in the process of rendering the model pieces into marble.
-Eventually, it would take a team of 23 marble carvers of all ages more than a year to complete the work.
+For several days, we watched the marble carvers working in this old and otherworldly atmosphere.
+In all, it would take a team of 23 marble carvers of all ages more than a year to complete this commissioning.

-In addition to Studio Cervietti, we spent a day filming in a marble quarry in Carrara, up in the mountains above Sernavezza in the northernmost tip of Tuscany, where the riches created from compressed sediment of ancient lakes, rivers and seas have been quarried since Roman times.
+In addition to Studio Cervietti, we spent a day filming at a marble quarry in Carrara, up in the mountains above Sernavezza in the northernmost tip of Tuscany, where the compressed sediment of ancient lakes, rivers and seas have been quarried since Roman times.

-The marble extracted here has been used all over the world, from Finlandia Hall in Helsinki to the Saadian Tombs in Marrakesh, to London’s Marble Arch and the Rotunda at the University of Virginia designed by Thomas Jefferson and modeled after the Pantheon in Rome.
-From Michelangelo’s Pietá carved in the 15th century to the Miraishin no Oka, the 1980’s Hill of Hope monument by environmental sculptor Itto Keutani in Hiroshima, Carrara marble has been used for hundreds of years in some of the world’s most meaningful sculptures.
+The marble extracted here has been used all over the world.
+From Michelangelo’s Pietá carved in the 15th century to Finlandia Hall in Helsinki to the Saadian Tombs in Marrakesh, London’s Marble Arch and even the Rotunda at the University of Virginia designed by Thomas Jefferson, Carrara marble has been used for hundreds of years in some of the world’s most meaningful sculptures.

-The process of extracting the marble is also dangerous.
-They still talk of a cliff face that collapsed in 1911, crushing ten men on their lunch break.
+The process of extracting the marble is also extremely dangerous.
+They told us about a cliff face that collapsed in 1911, crushing ten men on their lunch break.

 Despite the dangers, however, Italian men are still Italian men.
-I took a photograph of one deeply suntanned quarry worker setting dynamite to move the blocks of marble.
+I photographed a deeply suntanned quarry worker setting dynamite to move the blocks of marble.
 Perhaps in his thirties, he had shoulder length brown hair, a tattoo on his arm, and was dressed in nothing but an old and dusty pair of tighty-whities.
 Apart from a pair of heavy gloves, construction boots, he wore nothing else.
-He’d even tucked his tighties up under the elastic, apparently to maximize his tan potential.
+He’d even tucked his tighties up under the elastic to maximize his tan potential.

-When the lunch whistle blew, the dozen or so quarry workers stopped work and walked over to a big yellow Caterpillar front-end loader and stepped into its large bucket to be transported up the mountainside to a lunchroom canteen.
+When the lunch whistle blew, the dozen or so quarry workers stopped work and walked over to a big yellow Caterpillar front-end loader, stepping into its large bucket to be transported up the mountainside to a lunchroom canteen.
 Curious, we followed behind on foot.
-Inside the canteen, there were table after table of suntanned quarriers, laughing, talking and eating simultaneously.
+Inside, the canteen was filled with tables of suntanned quarriers, laughing, talking and eating simultaneously.

 Charmed by the bottles of wine I saw on each table, and wanting to remember the scene, I raised my camera to grab a shot of the scene.
 Instantly an arm came out blocking me.
 I heard the words “No, no!” as a finger waved furiously at my camera.
 They didn’t want any documentation of the wine at lunch.

-The following day, during a break at the studio, I wandered over to the Bozzetti art gallery in town located in an atmospheric sixteenth-century former convent.
+The following day, during the lunch break at the studio, I wandered over to the Bozzetti art gallery in town located in a sixteenth-century former convent.
 Everything I saw and experienced in Pietrasanta made me want to live in the world of artists and artisans, and not just for a few days.

 For budgeting reasons, we normally worked long hours on location, with no days off.
-But this time one of our days fell on Sunday and we had no choice.
-Studio Cervietti was closed.
-The four of us dispersed, each to explore Pietrasanta in our own ways.
+But this time one of our days fell on Sunday.
+Studio Cervietti was closed and so the four of us dispersed, each to explore Pietrasanta in our own ways.

 In the morning, Martin and I wandered around, looking at other artisan studios in town, including one that had a long dining room table with intricate inlaid flower motifs crafted in marbles and gemstones of brilliant colors on its surface.
-I was immediately smitten with it and wanted to bring it home and show it to my sister.
-As a tile artist, I was certain Karen would also love it and marvel at the craftsmanship.
+I was immediately smitten with it and wanted to bring it home and show it to Karen.
+As a tile artist, I knew she would love it and marvel at the craftsmanship.
 Even if it was the only piece of furniture in my entire house, I would be happy.

-Fortunately, Martin’s common sense prevailed.
-That, and the price tag which was unaffordable to most people working in the uncertain and unsteady field of documentary filmmaking, myself included.
+But its price, plus the cost of shipping, made it unaffordable to most people working in the uncertain and unsteady field of documentary filmmaking, myself included.

 Afterwards, Martin and I decided to walk the Via D’Amore – a small cliffside trail overlooking the sea that unites the five little coastal towns of Cinque Terre – in search of lunch.
 Along the way, he noticed a large succulent.
-He stopped, pulled out a knife and (to my horror) etched our initials into one of the plant’s juicy leaves: KF ❤️ MD.
+He stopped, pulled out a knife and (to my horror) etched our initials into one of the plant’s juicy leaves.

-Why weren’t the initials the other way around?
+Why aren’t the initials the other way around?
 I wondered.

 In the evening, we reunited with the guys.
 In their explorations, Richard and Ed had met a pleasant young American already living my dream life with a group of friends on a hilltop just outside Pietrasanta.
 They told us she had invited all of us to join them that evening at the little stone house they were renting for a candlelit dinner of traditional homemade risotto in their gardens amongst the olive trees.